 Add lentils, apricots, broth, squash, and tamari; bring to a boil.
 Reduce heat to low; simmer, partially covered, about 30 minutes or until lentils and squash are very tender.

 Stir in tomatoes, cumin, thyme, ginger, coriander, salt and pepper.
 Simmer, partially covered, 10 minutes longer.
 Stir in lemon juice.
+Ensure chicken is cooked to 165°F internally.
 Serve sprinkled with cilantro and a dollop of yogurt.

 Nutritional values may change if you choose to substitute another chicken product.
 If substituting frozen chicken for this recipe, thaw before cooking.